yThiagoFS/ProASPNET6/README.md

     * Using anonymous type (create a model object without having to define a class or struct, but it doesnt mean that the object is dynamic, just that the type definition will be created automatically by the compiler.
 I have to use var keyword to define an anonymous type.);

     * Using default implementations in Interfaces (i can define default implementations for properties and methods defined by interfaces, so i can update interfaces without breaking the existing implementations of them);

+    * Using asynchronous methods (perform work in the background, allowing your code to take care of other business.
+It can be used to improve the overall performance of an application by allowing the server more flexibility in the way that requests are scheduled and executed.
+The work that will be done asynchronously is represented as a Task.
+The way to specify what do you want to happen when the task is complete, is to use the the "continuation", but the async/await keywords are more used.);

+    *